Main Content Section

 - ACT score

 Students are encouraged to submit all parts of the application well in advance of the deadline.
+Turning an application in on the last day may result in it being incomplete.
 Incomplete applications will not be reviewed for admission.

 Applications are available after mid-November.
 When the application is available, the link located below will be active.